hartwigmedical/hmftools/purple/README.md

 Argument | Description
 ---|---
-run_drivers |  Enables the driver catalog
 somatic_hotspots | VCF of somatic hotspot locations.
 Mandatory if driver catalog enabled. germline_hotspots | VCF of germline hotspot locations.
-Mandatory if driver catalog enabled and germline variants supplied. driver_gene_panel | TSV of driver genes.
-Mandatory if driver catalog enabled.
+Mandatory if driver catalog enabled and germline variants supplied. driver_gene_panel | TSV of driver genes, enables search for drivers and writing of driver catalog files

 The hotspot VCF used by HMF (KnownHotspots.37.vcf.gz) is available to download from [HMFTools-Resources > DNA Resources](https://resources.hartwigmedicalfoundation.nl).
 A 38 equivalent is also available.
 The file is used to re-annotate all somatic variants with a HOTSPOT or NEAR_HOTSPOT flag if they are on or within 5 bases of a hotspot.